metaplex-foundation/docs/docs/01-programs/01-token-metadata/08-faq.md

 - On-chain data is much less flexible.
 Once an account is created using a certain structure, it cannot easily be changed.
 Therefore, if we had to store everything on-chain, the NFT standard would be a lot harder to evolve with the demands of the ecosystem.

 Therefore, splitting the data into on-chain and off-chain data allows us to get the best of both worlds where on-chain data can be used by the program **to create guarantees and expectations for its users** whereas off-chain data can be used **to provide standardized yet flexible information**.

+### Are there any costs to using Token Metadata?

+Token Metadata currently charges very small fees ranging between 0.001 SOL and 0.01 SOL to the caller of certain instructions.
+More details can be found on the Protocol Fees page.